What is plantar fasciitis?

 - Pain at the start of exercise.
 It gets better or goes away as exercise continues, but it comes back when exercise is done.

-Plantar fasciitis may be mistaken for other conditions with similar symptoms, such as arthritis or a nerve problem such as tarsal tunnel syndrome.
+Plantar fasciitis may be mistaken for other conditions with similar symptoms, such as a stress fracture or a nerve problem such as tarsal tunnel syndrome.

 Plantar Fascia: Bottom View